 Cardiovascular Thrombotic Events

-Clinical trials of several COX-2 selective and nonselective NSAIDs of up to three years duration have shown an increased risk of serious cardiovascular (CV) thrombotic events, myocardial infarction, and stroke, which can be fatal.
-All NSAIDs, both COX-2 selective and nonselective, may have a similar risk.
-Patients with known CV disease or risk factors for CV disease may be at greater risk.
-To minimize the potential risk for an adverse CV event in patients treated with an NSAID, the lowest effective dose should be used for the shortest duration possible.
+To minimize the potential risk for an adverse CV event in NSAID-treated patients, use the lowest effective dose for the shortest duration possible.
 Physicians and patients should remain alert for the development of such events, throughout the entire treatment course, even in the absence of previous CV symptoms.
-Patients should be informed about the signs and/or symptoms of serious CV events and the steps to take if they occur.
+Patients should be informed about the symptoms of serious CV events and the steps to take if they occur.

 Two large, controlled, clinical trials of a COX-2 selective NSAID for the treatment of pain in the first 10-14 days following CABG surgery found an increased incidence of myocardial infarction and stroke.
 NSAIDs are contraindicated in the setting of CABG (see CONTRAINDICATIONS).

-NSAIDs should be prescribed with extreme caution in those with a prior history of ulcer disease or gastrointestinal bleeding.
-Patients with a prior history of peptic ulcer disease and/or gastrointestinal bleeding who use NSAIDs have a greater than 10-fold increased risk for developing a GI bleed compared to patients with neither of these risk factors.
-Other factors that increase the risk for GI bleeding in patients treated with NSAIDs include concomitant use of oral corticosteroids or anticoagulants, longer duration of NSAID therapy, smoking, use of alcohol, older age, and poor general health status.
-Most spontaneous reports of fatal GI events are in elderly or debilitated patients.
+Patients with a prior history of peptic ulcer disease and/or GI bleeding who use NSAIDs had a greater than 10-fold increased risk for developing a GI bleed compared to patients without these risk factors.
+Other factors that increase the risk of GI bleeding in patients treated with NSAIDs include longer duration of NSAID therapy, concomitant use of oral corticosteroids, aspirin, anticoagulants, or selective serotonin reuptake inhibitors (SSRIs);, smoking, use of alcohol, older age, and poor general health status.
+Most postmarketing reports of fatal GI events occurred in elderly or debilitated patients.
 Additionally, patients with advanced liver disease and/or coagulopathy are at increased risk for GI bleeding.

 Almost all meaningful elevations in transaminases were detected before patients became symptomatic.
 Abnormal tests occurred during the first 2 months of therapy with diclofenac in 42 of the 51 patients in all trials who developed marked transaminase elevations.